maxant/kafka-data-consistency/mf/README.md

 ## TODO

-- test cases
-- use requires
-- use noArgs for jpa => and remove the unnecessary constructors
-- add APM too
+- ability to change a config in the draft, which recalcs discounts and price
+- create create pdf
+- accept offer => event to billing

 - ok, we want pricing to listen to draft, and we dont want to orchestrate that from the UI. or do we?
 - prices: update rather than just insert